 The sky is always the hardest part.

-Do you tackle it first – get it out of the way – or save it for last?
+Do you get it out of the way by tackling it first or save it for last?

 I tend to avoid it for as long as possible.
 Or select a puzzle that doesn’t have a sky thereby eliminating the worry.
 Yet, seemingly inevitably, there is some other feature that takes it’s place.
 A map of New York left me with a host of blue water; all the same shade of blue because it was a map.